Prepare for the Project Risk Management (PMI-RMP)® Exam

 The PMI-RMP® Exam Prep Lessons

 Welcome to the PMI-RMP® Exam Prep Course.
-In this lesson, we will examine the PMI-RMP® credential, the project risk management taxonomy, the PM's role in risk management, PM skill and knowledge, and statistics for risk management.
+In this lesson, we will walk through each of the seven risk management processes.

 Quantitative Risk Analysis